- 1 Introduction

 5.5.8 v0.1.0

-2. Otherwise, you could overhaul the script.
+Otherwise, you could overhaul the script.↩

-5. We could have also written the above when expression using if, which has the syntax (if TEST-EXPRESSION TRUE-EXPRESSION FALSE-EXPRESSION):
+We could have also written the above

-(echo title " — " site-name)
+:↩<title>$(if (bound? title) (echo title " — " site-name) site-name) </title>